-Grades: 9-12

-Prerequisites: B or Better in Algebra 1
+Prerequisites: B or Better in Algebra 1 Credit: 1.0 credit of Mathematics

-a 11 1 0 11 03 5 1

-Credit: 1.0 credit of Mathematics This class goes more in depth into the Oregon Math Standards.
+This class goes more in depth into the Oregon Math Standards.
 Students will learn about and apply properties of congruence, similarity, right triangles, trigonometry, measurement and dimension.
 Students will also express geometric properties using equations and model real life situations.
 In Semester 2 students will learn about and apply data interpretation, making inferences, justifying conclusions based on statistics, and the rules of probability.